tdss/dariusztarczynski-neat-blog/src/posts/octalysis-vs-emotion-shift-framework.md

-To learn more about "Emotional Shift" gamification framework, simply book a paid consultation from here: https://calendly.com/dariusz-tdsoft/60-minute-consultation
+To learn more about **"Emotional Shift" gamification framework**, simply book a paid consultation from here: https://calendly.com/dariusz-tdsoft/60-minute-consultation

 Is it even to early for this step for you?
 Feel free to use a free 30-minute "lets get to know each other" meeting, to exchange some early thougths: https://calendly.com/dariusz-tdsoft/meeting-with-dariusz